Foreign relations of India: South

 There are also small pieces of land along the border region that Bangladesh is diplomatically trying to reclaim.
 Padua, part of Sylhet Division before 1971, has been under Indian control since the war in 1971.
-This small strip of land was re-occupied by the BDR in 2001, but later given back to India after Bangladesh government decided to solve the problem through diplomatic negotiations.
+This small strip of land was re-occupied by the BDR in 2001 but later given back to India after the Bangladesh government decided to solve the problem through diplomatic negotiations.
 The Indian New Moore island no longer exists, but Bangladesh repeatedly claims it to be part of the Satkhira district of Bangladesh.

 In recent years India has increasingly complained that Bangladesh does not secure its border properly.
 It fears an increasing flow of poor Bangladeshis and it accuses Bangladesh of harbouring Indian separatist groups like ULFA and alleged terrorist groups.
 The Bangladesh government has refused to accept these allegations.
 India estimates that over 20 million Bangladeshis are living illegally in India.
 One Bangladeshi official responded that "there is not a single Bangladeshi migrant in India".
-Since 2002, India has been constructing an India – Bangladesh Fence along much of the 2500 mile border.
+Since 2002, India has been constructing an India – Bangladesh Fence along much of the 2500-mile border.
 The failure to resolve migration disputes bears a human cost for illegal migrants, such as imprisonment and health risks (namely HIV/AIDS).

-India's prime minister Narendra Modi and his Bangladeshi counterpart Sheikh Hasina have completed a landmark deal redrawing their messy shared border and there by solving disputes between India and Bangladesh.
-Bangladesh has also given India transit route to travel through Bangladesh to its North East states.
+India's prime minister Narendra Modi and his Bangladeshi counterpart Sheikh Hasina have completed a landmark deal redrawing their messy shared border and thereby solving disputes between India and Bangladesh.
+Bangladesh has also given India a transit route to travel through Bangladesh to its North East states.
 India and Bangladesh also have free trade agreement on 7 June 2015.

-Both countries solved its border dispute on 6 June 2015.
+Both countries solved their border dispute on 6 June 2015.